-Amici are organizations with a direct interest in assuring that the rules governing classification of criminal convictions for immigration purposes are fair and predictable and give noncitizen defendants the benefit of their plea bargains.
-American Immigration Lawyers Association (AILA) is a national association with more than 13,000 members throughout the United States, including lawyers and law school professors who practice and teach in the field of immigration and nationality law.
+Amicus is an organization with a direct interest in assuring that the rules governing classification of criminal convictions for immigration purposes are fair and predictable and give noncitizen defendants the benefit of their plea bargains.
+American Immigration Lawyers Association (AILA) is a national association with more than 14,000 members throughout the United States, including lawyers and law school professors who practice and teach in the field of immigration and nationality law.
 AILA's members practice regularly before the Department of Homeland Security and before the Executive Office for Immigration Review, as well as before the United States District Courts, Courts of Appeal, and the Supreme Court of the United States.
-National Immigration Project of the National Lawyers Guild (NIPNLG) is a non-profit membership organization of immigration attorneys, legal workers, grassroots advocates, and others working to defend immigrants' rights and to secure a fair administration of the immigration and nationality laws.